elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} All the bitterness and all the hope on the backs of my hands, in the palms of my caimito hands, will not console me.
+- {:.pr.i} All the bitterness and all the hope on the back of the hands, in the palms of those caimito hands, will not console me.

 ---